sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_dynamic_transactional_templates.md

   --header 'Content-Type: application/json'
 {% endcodeblock %}

-Or you can copy your template ID from the app and paste it into your call.
+You can also copy your template ID from the app and paste it into your call.

 ![]({{root_url}}/img/dynamic_template_id.png "Dynamic Template ID")